DhrubajitPC/znk-gic/README.md

 bun run test:unit
 ```

-and e2e tests by running
+and e2e tests by running.
+Take note that the mock-api server must be running in the background for the e2e tests to pass.

 ```bash
 bun run test:e2e